 Project with Dept & Eneco.

 As an interim project manager Erik Jan helps large corporates go through organizational changes.
 The renewed site expresses who he is: an expert with an approach that connects people.

 We rewrote and restructured Erik Jan's previous website using a priority guide.
 We also used the guide to build wireframes.
 Not that that's related to this guy.

 When in doubt, add more illustrations.
 In this case, we created some abstract ones related to typical HR practices and skills.

 I couldn't find a photo of Nick and me working on this project, so here's a photo of Nick in Voorlinden.

 Project with Erik Jan van Dalen.
 Design & development with Nick Lutgerhorst.

-Designer at Parta – an app for decision-making processes
+Designer at Parta – a platform for decision-making processes

 Lecturer at Utrecht University of Applied Sciences